Canon T7i vs Sony A6400

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T7i and Sony Alpha A6400 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T7i and the A6400 are recent models that are part of the current product line-up.
-The T7i replaced the earlier Canon T6i, while the A6400 followed on from the Sony A6300.
+The A6400 is a recent model that features in the current product line-up of Sony.
+In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon T7i better than the Sony A6400 or vice versa?
 The listing below highlights the relative strengths of the two models.